tapscodes/PictureLab/README.md

 - Yes
 ### Activity 5
 1. Open Picture.java and look for the method getPixels2D.
 Is it there?
-- ?
+- No, just several lines calling for it
 2. Open SimplePicture.java and look for the method getPixels2D.
 Is it there?
-- ?
+- Yes
 3. Does the following code compile?
 **DigitalPicture p = new DigitalPicture();**
-- ?
+- No, DigitalPicture is an abstract class
 4. Assuming that a no-argument constructor exists for SimplePicture, would the following code compile?
 **DigitalPicture p = new SimplePicture();**
-- ?
+- Yes
-5. Assuming that a no-argument constructor exists for Picture, compile?
+5. Assuming that a no-argument constructor exists for Picture, would the following compile?
 **DigitalPicture p = new Picture();**
-- ?
+- Yes
-6. Assuming that a no-argument constructor exists for Picture, compile?
+6. Assuming that a no-argument constructor exists for Picture, would the following compile?
 **SimplePicture p = new Picture();**
-- ?
+- Yes
 7. Assuming that a no-argument constructor exists for SimplePicture, does the following code compile?
 **Picture p = new SimplePicture();**
-- ?
+- No
 ### Activity 7
 1. How many times would the body of this nested for loop execute?
 - **for (int row = 7; row < 17; row++)**